Skip to content

 What About Call Quality and Professionalism?

-For legal intake, this matters less than you'd expect.
+For legal intake, this matters.
 Most prospects calling law firms have never spoken to anyone at your firm before.
-They don't know whether your receptionist has a slightly unusual speaking pattern.
-They care about getting their questions answered and feeling heard.
+They care about getting their questions answered and feeling heard, and a receptionist that responds instantly and knows your practice areas delivers exactly that.

 The bigger professionalism risk is mishandling legal terminology or getting confused by complex scenarios.
 This is where practice area training matters.
 An AI that understands the difference between a caveat and a covenant handles conveyancing calls professionally.
 One that doesn't creates credibility problems.

 Most firms test AI answering by calling their own number.
-Good systems provide free trial periods for this exact purpose.
-Call yourself, test the intake questions, check whether it handles your practice areas correctly.
-If it sounds unprofessional or gets confused easily, try a different provider.
+Because Trillet comes with a 28-day money-back guarantee, you can do this risk-free: call yourself, test the intake questions, and check whether it handles your practice areas correctly.
+If it sounds unprofessional or gets confused easily, you can request a refund within 28 days.

 Implementation Reality Check

-Setting up AI answering takes between five minutes and three days depending on which system you choose.
-The automated research platforms (like Trillet at trillet.ai) scan your website and configure themselves in under five minutes.
+Setting up a direct AI receptionist takes about five minutes.
+Automated research platforms like Trillet scan your website and configure themselves in under five minutes.
 Marketing agency solutions take longer because they involve manual setup calls and custom configuration.

 The technical steps are simple.
 You configure conditional call forwarding through your mobile carrier.
 Most lawyers use Telstra, Optus, or Vodafone.
 Each carrier has different codes but the process is identical: dial a code, enter the forwarding number, done.
 The AI service provides specific instructions for your carrier.